 When we attempt to put ourselves in the place of God, replacing his standards with our own, we should be willing to accept the responsibility for it.
 But that seldom seems to be the case.
 There are some who do accept that responsibility.
-But as a whole, humanity wants to be their own god. but without facing up to our failures.
+But as a whole, humanity wants to be its own god.
+But without facing up to our failures.

 Suffering the Consequences

-Galatians 6:7 says “Do not be deceived: God cannot be mocked.
+Galatians 6:7 says, “Do not be deceived: God cannot be mocked.
 A man reaps what he sows.”
 And this is very true here as well.
 Adam, Eve, and the serpent all rebelled against God’s authority, essentially mocking God.
-And they ended up reaping the consequences of thir rebellion.
+And they ended up reaping the consequences of their rebellion.

 A Messianic Prophecy

 As a part of the serpent’s curse, there is what many have understood to be a look ahead at the coming struggle between humanity and the serpent.
 There will be enmity between the two throughout history.
 The seed of the woman is the rest of humanity.
 The seed of the serpent is a bit more challenging.
 But likely, it refers to those who are following his ways.
 In John 8:44, Jesus accused the Jewish religious leaders of being of the father, the Devil.